CAMPING

 A shaded grassy campground, best for people that like an early night and a peaceful morning.
 A good choice for families with young children.
 An expectation that sound throughout the day is kept to a level that allows for naps and late starts.
 Reserved camping only, no access for general camping.
 10pm sound curfew

-If after reading through the application form you have unanswered questions or need help applying, please email: artistic.director@folkfestival.org.au
+Support/ContactIf after reading through the application form you have unanswered questions or need help applying, please email: artistic.director@folkfestival.org.au

-Choirs add incredible vibrancy at the Festival and offer a wonderful opportunity for patrons to participate easily.
-Because of this most of our choirs will find that they will be programmed to perform outdoors in busy areas that allow for patrons moving through the site to enjoy their music.
-These performances will be busking style, but scheduled to a time and location and promoted in the Festival program.
-Some choirs may be invited to perform in indoor venues however we ask applicants to understand that they should expect to be offered at least one programmed performance outdoors.
+Choir InformationChoirs add incredible vibrancy to the Festival and their performances offer a wonderful opportunity for patron interactions.
+Because of this, most choirs will be programmed to perform outdoors in busy areas that allow for patrons moving through the site to enjoy their music.
+These performances will be busking style, but scheduled to a time and location which may be designed to appear spontaneous or be listed in the Festival program.
+Some choirs may be scheduled to perform in indoor venues however we ask applicants to understand that they should expect to be offered at least one programmed performance outdoors.

-The Festival will supply successful applicants with a standard Festival contract.
+ContractsThe Festival will supply successful applicants with a standard Festival contract.

-Successful artists will be required to supply a certificate of currency for a current Public Liability Insurance Policy for all members at the time of contracting.
-NOTE: All unpaid performers/ groups will not be required to take out their own PLI.
-Instead, if you are accepted, all performance group members will be required to signup through a password protected volunteer portal as volunteer performers, thereby being covered by our PLI.
+Public LiabilitySuccessful artists will be required to supply a certificate of currency for a current Public Liability Insurance Policy for all members at the time of contracting.
+Any volunteer artists or groups not receiving a fee will not be required to hold their own Public Liability Insurance Policy and will be covered by the National Folk Festival insurance policy.